ThePrimeagen/harpoon/README.md

 ### Config
 There is quite a bit of behavior you can configure via `harpoon:setup()`

-* `settings`: is the global settings.  as of now there isn't a global setting in use, but once we have some custom behavior i'll put them here
+* `settings`: is the global settings.
+As of now there isn't a global setting in use, but once we have some custom behavior I'll put them here.
-* `default`: the default configuration for any list.  it is simply a file harpoon
+* `default`: the default configuration for any list.
+It is simply a file harpoon.
-* `[name] = HarpoonPartialConfigItem`: any named lists config.  it will be merged with `default` and override any behavior
+* `[name] = HarpoonPartialConfigItem`: any named lists config.
+It will be merged with `default` and override any behavior.

 **HarpoonPartialConfigItem Definition**
 ```